whtsky/pixelmatch-py/README.md

 ### vnext

+- ft: refactor code to be more pythonic
-- docs: use absolute url for images in READM
+- docs: use absolute url for images in README

 ### v0.1.1